Tropical Storm Helene forms in the SW Gulf of Mexico

 Last week, Hurricane Ernesto hit Mexico, unleashing rains and winds that caused six deaths.

-(Reporting by NR Sethuraman and Ioan Grillo; Editing by Gary Hill, Jim Marshall and Eric Beech)
+(Reporting by NR Sethuraman and Ioan Grillo; Editing by Gary Hill and Jim Marshall)